-- 1. Casual employees shall be employed only to relieve in positions occupied by regular full-time and regular part-time employees that could not be reasonably expected to be filled by employees working in float pool positions, where float pools exist, provided that a casual employee shall not be used for a period in excess of sixty (60) calendar days in any one position.
-Without limiting the generality of the foregoing, the Employer may call casual employees to perform the following work: - (1) vacation relief: - (2) sick leave relief; - (3) education relief: - (4) maternity leave relief; - (5) compassionate leave relief; - (6) union business relief: - (7) educational leave relief; - (8) such other leave relief as is provided by the Collective Agreement; or - (9) in an emergency where an extraordinary workload develops, a casual employee may be used to do work having a duration of sixty (60) calendar days. - Casual employees shall be called in to work in the order of their seniority provided that they are registered to work in a job classification applicable to the work required to be done.
+- 1. Casual employees shall be employed only to relieve in positions occupied by regular fulltime and regular part-time employees that could not be reasonably expected to be filled by employees working in float pool positions, where float pools exist, provided that a casual employee shall not be used for a period in excess of ninety (90) calendar days in any one position.
+Without limiting the generality of the foregoing, the Employer may call casual employees to perform the following work: - (1) vacation relief; - (2) sick leave relief; - (3) education relief; - (4) maternity leave relief; - (5) compassionate leave relief; - (6) union business relief; - (7) educational leave relief; - (8) such other leave relief as is provided by the Collective Agreement; or - (9) in an emergency where an extraordinary workload develops, a casual employee may be used to do work having a duration of ninety (90) calendar days. - 2.
+Casual employees shall be called in to work in the order of their seniority provided that they are registered to work in a job classification applicable to the work required to be done.
 A casual employee shall be entitled to register for work in any job classification in a single department in respect of which such employee meets the requirements of the class.
-No casual employee shall be registered in more than one (1) department except where the Employer and the Union otherwise agree in good faith. - 3.
-Where it appears that the regular employee whose position is being filled by a casual employee will not return to her/his position within sixty (60) calendar days, that position shall be posted and filled pursuant to the provisions of Articles 14.01, 16.01 and 17 of the Agreement. - 4. (a) A casual employee who is appointed to fill a position under Section 3 shall not thereby become a regular employee.
+Where the Employer utilizes an electronic scheduling program (technology), casual employees shall be entitled to register for work in two (2) departments.
+Where the Employer does not have the required technology, an alternate method which will allow casuals to register in two (2) departments may be considered.
+No casual employee shall be registered in more than two (2) departments except where the Employer and the Union otherwise agree in good faith. - 3.
+Where it appears that the regular employee whose position is being filled by a casual employee will not return to her/his position within ninety (90) calendar days, that position shall be posted and filled pursuant to the provisions of Articles 14.01, 16.01 and 17 of the Agreement. - 4. (a) A casual employee who is appointed to fill a position under Section 3 shall not thereby become a regular employee.
 A casual employee may become a regular employee only by successfully bidding into a permanent vacancy in respect of which there is no present regular incumbent.
 Upon completion of an assignment a casual employee shall be reverted to the casual list. - (b) Where a job posting is filled by a casual employee under Section 3 and the casual employee occupies the position for six (6) months or more, she/he will be entitled to reimbursement for monthly benefit premiums paid by the employee for medical, dental and extended health premiums pursuant to paragraph 14 of the Casual Addendum for the period subsequent to the first thirty-one (31) days in the position.